Netanyahu at U.N.: Don't trust Rouhani, Iran's overtures a ruse

 "President Rouhani, like the presidents who came before him, is a loyal servant of the regime," Netanyahu added.

-Netanyahu also noted the thousands of years of Persian-Jewish amity that ended with the fierce anti-Israel hostility ushered in by the 1979 revolution in Iran.
+Netanyahu also noted the thousands of years of Persian-Jewish amity that ceased with the fierce anti-Israel hostility ushered in by the 1979 Islamic revolution in Iran.

+Though Iran did not cross that threshold, the Israelis worry that it has improved its technologies and is now capable of dashing toward a first bomb within weeks.
+On Tuesday, Netanyahu noted the Iranian heavy water plant Arak that, he said, could produce plutonium - another potential fuel for nuclear weapons.

 After meeting with Netanyahu on Monday, Obama reiterated his determination to prevent Iran from getting nuclear arms.
 Both leaders said their countries were cooperating on the issue.